Skip to content

 Any changes or updates to planned activities should be communicated to Arts Midwest staff as early as possible.

-Reporting
+Reporting Requirements

-You can also always email Arts Midwest with your questions at [email protected]
+You can also always email Arts Midwest with your questions at [email protected].

-We are happy to work with applicants on alternative formats, including but not limited to using an adapted form in Microsoft Word or taking verbal responses.
+Arts Midwest works to ensure that grant guidelines, presentations, and any other written materials are created with accessibility and disability experiences in mind.
+Staff are happy to work with applicants on alternative formats, including but not limited to using an adapted form in Microsoft Word or taking verbal responses.

 Visit our Accessibility Policy for more information on our commitment to accessibility.